wenfanfeng/Galactic-DNS-as-dual-line-GW-source/README.md

 DNSs could serve as intriguing dual-line GW sources.
 They emit both high- and low-frequency GWs, arising respectively from the asymmetric spinning bodies of individual NSs and the binary orbital inspiral.

 ## Citations
-If you use any figures, code or results from this paper we ask that you please cite Feng and Shao (2025).
-For convenience, here is link to the [ArXiv](https://arxiv.org/abs/2505.05900).
-Additionally, here is the bibtex entry:
+If you use any figures, code, or results from this paper, please cite [Feng and Shao (2025)](https://arxiv.org/abs/2505.05900) with the Bibtex entry listed below:
 ```
 @article{Feng:2025jnx,
     author = "Feng, Wen-Fan and Shao, Lijing",